axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/checkbox/README.md

 ### label

 The string-valued `label` provides the label text.
-Markup isn't allowed!
-When no label is set and the component hasn't any children no HMTL label will be rendered due to semantics.
+HTML markup is not permitted as value.
+When no label is set and the component has no children, no &lt;label&gt; will be rendered for reasons of semantic HTML.

-A label can also be passed as a children.
-It **must** be enclosed by a container.
-Pay attention that `<label>` is not allowed as a container, beacause the patterns-library provides a label itself.
+A label value can also be specified via the component's children.
+Note that such HTML child content must be single-rooted, and that `<label>` is not a permissible child root (to prevent improper nesting with the element-provided `<label>`).

 ### variant